kdalkafoukis/changes-demo/README.md

 Development
 -----------

 There is no build process, and everything can be served statically from the root directory.

-One way to do this is with [Live Server](https://github.com/tapio/live-server).
-Since the demo uses the [MapboxGL](https://github.com/mapbox/mapbox-gl-js) library, which requires [Mapbox Vector Tiles](https://www.mapbox.com/vector-tiles) (in Protobuf format) to be served with GZip headers, we need pass requests through the included `gzip-pbfs.js` middleware:
+One way to do this is with [Live Server](https://github.com/tapio/live-server):

-    $ live-server --middleware="$(pwd)/gzip-pbfs.js" --port=8000
+    $ live-server --port=8000

 ### Building topography tiles